 So many inspiring people have put themselves out there and given us permission to do the same.
 Be brave.
 Share yourself with the world.
 It won’t be easy.
 Resistance will rear it’s ugly head and try to keep you stuck where you are.
 That is the sign that you must push forward because Resistance increases when there is a chance that we will move into greatness.

-You can do it.
+Take a deep breath and give it a try.
+I know you can do it.
 And don’t worry, I will be fighting Resistance right next to you.

 Talk again soon,